axoflow/axosyslog-core-docs/content/docs/chapter-destinations/configuring-destinations-sql/configuring-sql-mssql/_index.md

 The `mssql` database driver can access Microsoft SQL (MSSQL) destinations.
 This driver has some special aspects that are important to note.

-  - The date format used by the MSSQL database must be explicitly set in the `/etc/locales.conf` file of the `syslog-ng` server.
+  - The date format used by the MSSQL database must be explicitly set in the `/etc/locales.conf` file of the AxoSyslog server.
 For details, see the following example.

   - As certain database versions limit the maximum length of table names, macros in the table names should be used with care.